aws-samples/amazon-ec2-nice-dcv-samples/cfn/README.md

 DCV supports [USB remotization](https://docs.aws.amazon.com/dcv/latest/adminguide/manage-usb-remote.html), allowing use of specialized USB devices, such as 3D pointing devices and two-factor authentication USB dongles, on Windows and Linux OSs.
 To use feature on a supported Linux server OS, run the command `sudo dcvusbdriverinstaller` and restart EC2 instance.
 Feature is for [installable Windows clients](https://docs.aws.amazon.com/dcv/latest/userguide/using-usb.html) only.

 ### Secure centralized access
 If you have a fleet of Amazon DCV servers, you can use [Amazon DCV Connection Gateway](https://docs.aws.amazon.com/dcv/latest/gw-admin/what-is-gw.html) to centralize access.
 Refer to blog [Getting started with managing NICE DCV sessions secured behind a NICE DCV Connection Gateway](https://aws.amazon.com/blogs/desktop-and-application-streaming/getting-started-with-managing-nice-dcv-sessions-secured-behind-a-nice-dcv-connection-gateway/) and [dcv-samples](https://github.com/aws-samples/dcv-samples) for more information.
+Consider [Amazon WorkSpaces Family](https://aws.amazon.com/workspaces-family/) if you are looking for a fully managed VDI (virtual desktop infrastructure) service.

 ## About Windows template
 Default Windows AMI is now Windows Server 2022 English-Full-Base.
 You can retrieve SSM paths to other AMIs from [Parameter Store console](https://docs.aws.amazon.com/systems-manager/latest/userguide/parameter-store-finding-public-parameters.html#paramstore-discover-public-console), [AWS CloudShell](https://aws.amazon.com/cloudshell/) or [AWS CLI](https://aws.amazon.com/cli/).
 Refer to [Query for the Latest Windows AMI Using Systems Manager Parameter Store](https://aws.amazon.com/blogs/mt/query-for-the-latest-windows-ami-using-systems-manager-parameter-store/) blog for more information.